d12frosted/elpa-mirror/gnu/plz-readme.txt

-        • `(file ~FILENAME)' to pass `FILENAME' after having saved the response body to it without decoding.  `FILENAME' must be a non-existent file; if it exists, it will not be overwritten, and an error will be signaled.
+        • `(file ~FILENAME)' to pass `FILENAME' after having saved the response body to it without decoding.  `FILENAME' must be a non-existent file; if it exists, it will not be overwritten, and an error will be signaled.  `FILENAME' is passed through `expand-file-name', which see.
         • A function, which is called in the response buffer with it narrowed to the response body (suitable for, e.g. `json-read').